-When you’re looking to create a spoon, you won’t need to use a very large piece of stock – however this is completely dependant on the size of the spoon you’re looking to turn.
+When you’re looking to create a spoon, you won’t need to use a very large piece of stock – however, this is completely dependent on the size of the spoon you’re looking to turn.

 Flower Pots & Vases

-Like bowls, flower pots and vases are another common turning project many hobbyists look to begin with t when using heir lathes.
+Like bowls, flower pots and vases are another common turning project many hobbyists look at, to begin with when using their lathes.